AlamoEngine-Tools/eaw.modinfo/README.md

 It may contain none, one or multiple files, as described in [Filename](#filename).

 If there exists variant files AND a main file the content from the main file gets merged into the variant file undless the variant overrides a property.

 If there are only variant files they each act as a main file on their own.

+*Implementation Notes: As soon as a mod folder contains modinfo variant files, only these should yield an instance of a mod.
+The main modinfo file (if existing) or just the directry itself should get ignored.*

 ## Exemplary Content